ammarhakim/summer-school-cmpp/source/index.rst

 fusion has large projects that address the very serious **Billion Dollar Question**: will controlled fusion be eventually possible?

-- The numerics research here is focussed on gyrokinetic and even full kinetic understanding of fundamental turbulence and transport processes in the tokamak. **These equations are very difficult to solve!**
+- The numerics research here is focused on gyrokinetic and even full kinetic understanding of fundamental turbulence and transport processes in the tokamak. **These equations are very difficult to solve!**